renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! tip
-    Look at our [Regex Manager Presets](./presets-regexManagers.md), they may have what you need.
+    Look at our [Custom Manager Presets](./presets-customManagers.md), they may have what you need.

 ### customType